axibase/atsd/README.md

 # Introduction

-**Axibase Time Series Database** is a non-relational database optimized for collecting, storing, and analyzing temporal data from IT infrastructure, industrial equipment, smart meters, and IoT devices.
+**Axibase Time Series Database** is a special-purpose database optimized for collecting and analyzing time-series data from IT infrastructure, industrial equipment, and financial markets.

 ![](./images/atsd-title.png)

 ## Technology Stack

-ATSD requires a Java 8 runtime environment and is supported on major Linux distributions in 64-bit mode.
+ATSD is supported on major Linux distributions in 64-bit mode.

-ATSD relies on [Apache HBase](https://hbase.apache.org/) as a distributed key-value store and can be deployed on top of file systems such as [Hadoop Distributed File System](./installation/cloudera.md) (HDFS), [Amazon EMRFS](./installation/aws-emr-s3.md), [Azure Storage](./installation/azure-hdinsight.md), and `ext4`(local).
+In scale-out mode ATSD is deployed on [Apache HBase](https://hbase.apache.org/) on top of file systems such as [Hadoop](./installation/cloudera.md) (HDFS), [Amazon EMRFS](./installation/aws-emr-s3.md), and [Azure Storage](./installation/azure-hdinsight.md).

 ![](./images/technology-stack-image.png)

 ## Compute Scalability

-A single-node ATSD instance can process up to 200,000 metrics per second with millisecond accuracy and handle out-of-order sample writes without any loss of numeric precision.
+A single-node ATSD instance can process up to 200,000 metrics per second without any loss of numeric precision.
+It can handle out-of-order writes and microsecond precision.

-The number of metrics inserted per second can be increased by adding region servers to the underlying HBase cluster.

 ## Storage Scalability

-Storage efficiency ultimately determines how many metrics and individual series can be stored in the system.

-Compared to traditional databases, ATSD requires up to **50 times** less disk space.
-Refer to [compression tests](./administration/compaction/README.md) for more details.
+Compared to [relational databases](./administration/compaction/README.md), ATSD requires up to **50 times** less disk space.

-The storage capacity can be scaled by adding data nodes to the underlying HDFS cluster.
-With ATSD on [AWS EMR](./installation/aws-emr-s3.md), storage capacity is right-sized automatically, independent of  processing capacity.

 ## Use Cases

 * High-performance metrics backend.
 * Consolidated statistics repository.
 * Centralized monitoring system.
-* EDM database.
-* Data Lake component for time series data.
-* Econometrics data store.
+* Financial last trade and order statistics datastore.

 ## Components